 All equipment brought to the permit area, including any equipment used as a smoker, must be maintained to avoid a fire threat.
 Use of a lit smoker must be contained within the permit area and be completely extinguished after use.

-Submit permit renewals 30 days before the expiry of your current permit.
+Submit permit renewals through Online services 40 business days before the expiry of your current permit.
 Once a permit has expired, other apiarists can apply to take over a site.

-While every effort will be made to notify you when permit renewals are due, you are responsible for ensuring your beekeeping activities are covered by the appropriate permits as required by the Nature Conservation Act 1992 and the Nature Conservation Regulation 1994.
+An automatic email reminder will be sent to notify you when permit renewals are due and another when the permit expires.
+You are responsible for ensuring your beekeeping activities are covered by the appropriate permits as required by the Nature Conservation Act 1992.

 Apiary site maps